Vykstorm/rlambda/README.md

 - Creation of lambda objects that can be formatted as strings to visualize its code.

+Its implementation mostly relies on the standard python "ast" module introduced in version 2.6
 #

 You can install it with the setup.py script provided.
 Be sure that your python version is >=3.6